 Electrophysiological examinations

-The electrophysiological examination (EPS) is a special cardiac catheter examination for the clarification of cardiac arrhythmias.
+The electrophysiological examination (EPS) is a special cardiac catheter examination to clarify cardiac arrhythmias.

 For patients